-Section 2.5 Reporting Sales to the Service: Status changes, including final closing of sales and sales prices, shall be reported to the multiple listing service by the listing broker within 24 (twenty four) hours after they have occurred.
+Section 2.5 Reporting Sales to the Service: Status changes, including final closing of sales and sales prices, shall be reported to the multiple listing service by the listing broker within 48 (forty eight) hours after they have occurred.
 If negotiations were carried on under Section 2 a. or b. hereof, the cooperating broker shall report accepted offers to the listing broker within 48 (forty eight) hours after occurrence and the listing broker shall report them to the MLS within 48 (forty eight) hours after receiving notice from the cooperating broker.
+(Amended 11/11)

 Note 2: In disclosure states, if the sale price of a listed property is recorded, the reporting of the sale price may be required by the MLS.

 In states where the actual sale prices of completed transactions are not publicly accessible, failure to report sale prices can result in disciplinary action only if the MLS: